Rahul-Pi/AnatoLabel/README.md

    - Press `Ctrl+S` or click "Save" to save annotations for the current case to `annotations.json`.

 6. **New Case:**
-   - Click "New Case" or use `Ctrl+Shift+N` to clear current annotations and start a new case.
+   - Click "New Case" or use `Alt+N` to clear current annotations and start a new case.

 7. **Import Dataset:**
    - Click "Import Dataset" to load annotations from an existing JSON file.
 This merges with current data.